Create Effective Educational Videos

 - If you are creating some content to create a team in health and safety, book a videographer and spend time creating a video series.
 Here the audience may be expecting a better style of video production.

 - If you wish to film your own lecture style content, set up a suitable space that is quiet, well lit and with a stable phone stand such as a tripod.
-We have created a short video to help you which you can view here.
+We have created a short video to help you with quick tips on filming with your phone which you can view here.

 - Record online presentations in Zoom, using webinar platforms, Google Hangouts to reuse as a teaching tool.
 More on this coming soon to our blog!